scrapy-plugins/scrapy-zyte-api/README.rst

             print(response.text)
             # "<html>…</html>"

-To learn about Zyte API parameters, see the `data extraction usage`_ and `API reference`_ pages of the `Zyte API documentation`_.
+To learn more about Zyte API parameters, see the `data extraction usage`_ and `API reference`_ pages of the `Zyte API documentation`_.

 .. _API reference: https://docs.zyte.com/zyte-api/openapi.html